facebook-pixel

 Third season | Center | Auburn

 Season review: After a rookie campaign that saw Kessler make Team USA, his second season was a clear drop-off from that level.
-Plays he put away in his rookie year, he bobbled and turned over in year two.
+Plays he put away in his rookie year, he bobbled and turned over in Year Two.
 Rebounding fell off as well, and Kessler lost his starting center job to John Collins.

 Defining stat from 2023-24: The Jazz were 3.4 points per 100 possessions worse on offense with Kessler on the floor.

 Season preview: Kessler went into the offseason focused on strengthening his core and footwork, becoming more physical around the rim.
 He’s certainly not dominant yet, but appeared to be more willing to use his body on the glass and in finishing in traffic.
-Now he’s starting again, will he benefit from playing with better players around him?
+Now that he’s starting again, will he benefit from playing with better players around him?

 Stat to watch in 2024-25: Turnover rate.
 12.4% was well below average for big men in 2022-23, 17% was well above-average for bigs in 2023-24.
 Where will Kessler end this year?